-There is an opportunity for Year 9, 10 and 11 students to take a course in Te Reo Maori.
+There is an opportunity for students to take a course in Te Reo Maori at each level.
 The nature of the course and manner of delivery will be determined when numbers are available.

 If you have any queries about the option selection process that can't be dealt with by your administration tutor or Whanau Leader, you should see Mr Van Kralingen.